United States Laws

 Introduction

-The Rehabilitation Act of 1973 was the first major legislative effort to secure an equal playing field for individuals with disabilities.
-This legislation provides a wide range of services for persons with physical and cognitive disabilities.
+The Rehabilitation Act of 1973 was the first major legislative effort to secure a level playing field for individuals with disabilities.
+This legislation provides a wide range of services for persons with physical, sensory, and cognitive disabilities.
 The Rehabilitation Act has been amended three times since its inception, once in 1993, once in 1998, and again in 2015.
 The Rehabilitation Services Administration (RSA) administers the Act.
-Sections 504 and 508 within the Rehabilitation Act, as amended, have impact on accessible web design.
+Other agencies implement the Act and have different rules that govern how funding recipients must address accessibility.
+Sections 504 and 508 within the Rehabilitation Act, as amended, have an impact on accessible web design.

 Section 504

 Section 504 of the Rehabilitation Act is a civil rights law.
 It was the first civil rights legislation in the United States designed to protect individuals with disabilities from discrimination based on their disability status.
-The nondiscrimination requirements of the law apply to federal agencies and employers and organizations that receive federal financial assistance.
+The nondiscrimination requirements of the law apply to federal agencies and employers and organizations that receive Federal financial assistance.
 This statute was intended to prevent intentional or unintentional discrimination based on a person's disability.
-The primary message of this section is concise:
+The primary message of Section 504 is concise:

 No otherwise qualified individual with a disability in the United States... shall, solely by reason of her or his disability, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance.